-At the outset, cryptocurrency exchanges were often established in jurisdictions with minimal oversight to avoid compliance with strict consumer protection, anti-money laundering know-your-customer (KYC) (AML), and regulations (Alekseenko 2023; Paesano 2019).2 Similarly, online gambling platforms have historically taken advantage of offshore licensing to avoid more restrictive national frameworks (Beem and Mikler 2011).
+At the outset, cryptocurrency exchanges were often established in jurisdictions with minimal oversight to avoid compliance with strict consumer protection, anti-money laundering know-your-customer (KYC) (AML), and regulations (Alekseenko 2023; Paesano 2019).
+Similarly, online gambling platforms have historically taken advantage of offshore licensing to avoid more restrictive national frameworks (Beem and Mikler 2011).
 Such bypassing of regulation fosters environments where high-risk behaviour is structurally encouraged and users largely unprotected.
 Both industries also design gamified and speculative products that blur the lines between investment, gambling and gaming.
 This blurring encourages the normalization of desire-on the part of cryptocurrency exchanges-to avoid regulation (cf Paesano 2019).

-2 Today, this situation largely prevails, due perhaps as much to the surveillant regulatory approach driven by major markets, like the United States and the European Union, as to the speculative behaviour as a possible strategy for financial advancement.
+speculative behaviour as a possible strategy for financial advancement.
 Regulatory challenges hamper effective user protection and may allow potentially predatory products to multiply unchecked.
 In both industries this leads to conditions that encourage risk-taking and obscure the structural mechanisms that transfer wealth from users to platform operators.

 The main reason for the regulatory ambiguity around cryptocurrencies and their exchanges, which initially even resulted in a regulatory vacuum, is that cryptocurrencies do not meet the legal definition of securities.
 Otherwise, they would fall under the many strict regulations that govern securities and their exchanges.
 This is akin to gaming products that closely resemble gambling products, but by a very small margin do not meet the legal definition and thus can operate outside of regulatory scrutiny.
-This ambiguity was and is still used by cryptocurrency projects and exchanges to promote their tokens and services with a much larger degree of freedom compared to issuers of traditional financial products.3 public statements of its co-founder and former CEO, Arthur Hayes, offer insight into how industry leaders rationalize and promote high-risk products.
+This ambiguity was and is still used by cryptocurrency projects and exchanges to promote their tokens and services with a much larger degree of freedom compared to issuers of traditional financial products.